Cat Care in Hot Weather

 The charity's Education Veterinary Officer, Sandra Milburn, notes that Cats Protection often has cats coming with early or advanced stages of skin cancer caused by sun exosure.
 Some cats need fairly drastic surgery to repair sun damaged skin - in some cases, they need to have their ears amputated to stop the cancer spreading.

 Cats, of course, love warmth.
 Our cat Trouble used to love lounging in the airing cupboard in winter.
 And many enjoy lazing about in the sun.
-The problem is that too much sun can be dangerous for cats, just as it can be for people.
+The problem is that too much sun can be dangerous for cats, just as it can be for people, and those with unpigmented white noses or ears are at greatest risk.

 It's a good idea to keep your cat out of the sun in hot weather...